aubreymoore/InsectWingbeat/Using AP to extract insect wingbeat wavefroms.md

 ## Recording

 The SoxX CLI can be used to record audio.
-For example, the following records a mono wav file at 22050 Hz.
+For example, the following records a ten-minute mono wav file at 22050 Hz.
 ```
 rec -c 1 -r 22050 testsox.wav trim 0 10:00
 ```